Eleuthander/gnn-project-2/README.md

 Kreuzer et al.'s code for SAN uses DGL graphs to take advantage of their efficient edge processing.
 SIEG, on the other hand, uses very efficient code on PyG graphs.
 To retain the efficiencies of both, I created a file that converts a batch of PyG graphs to on large DGL graph for processing by SAN.

 SAN has an option to fully connect the graphs in the batch.
-To make this as efficient as possible, I use vectorization to create a new edge_index for the fully conencted subgraphs in the batch.
-Then I assign edge features to the edges in teh original graph, using hashing to optimize the retrieval process for the original edges.
+To make this as efficient as possible, I use vectorization to create a new edge_index for the fully connected subgraphs in the batch.
+Then I assign edge features to the edges in the original graph, using hashing to optimize the retrieval process for the original edges.

 ### utils.py and preprocess.py

-These contains miscellaneous utilities for graph processing.
+These contain miscellaneous utilities for graph processing.
 For example:
-- SIEG uses DRNL node labelling to label nodes before passing them to the Graphormer, so `utils.py` contains a DRNL labeler.
+- SIEG uses DRNL node labeling to label nodes before passing them to the Graphormer, so `utils.py` contains a DRNL labeler.
 - `utils.py` contains optimized utilities for retrieving the k-hop neighborhood of two target nodes for link prediction.
 - `utils.py` contains basic functions for splitting edges into training, validation, and test edges for use by the dataset classes in dataset.py.
 - `preprocess.py` takes in a subgraph and calculates various statistics between the target nodes to be fed to the Graphormer module.